donovan-k/SteamGamesGraphing/proposal.md

 Use steam game text description and tags to recommend similar games.
-Network of similar games based on tags, descriptions, genres… What games are on sale
+Network of similar games based on tags, descriptions, genres… What games are on sale?
-What games are highest rated for their category Basically a worse steam client.
+What games are highest rated for their category?
+Basically a worse steam client.

 ## IMPORTANT